 - Uncontrollable or unusual movement of body parts and eyes

-- Women may experience missed menstrual periods, breast pain or enlargement, and breast milk production
+- Missed menstrual periods, breast pain or enlargement, and breast milk production

 - Headaches, drowsiness, blurred vision, or dizziness